Flow Bots

 3. When a User Visits a Page

-Allows you to greet users who enter your website or visit a specific page with a message.
+Allows you to greet users who visit your website or a specific page with a message.

 Available Channel: Chatbot only

-Allows you to send an automatic reply to users who comment on your post or Reels video.
+Allows you to automatically respond to users who comment on your post or Reels video.

 Available Channels: Instagram and Facebook